 Investing in a green future:

-We are planning to build Austria's largest electrolysis plant for the production of green hydrogen.
+We are building Austria's largest electrolysis plant for the production of green hydrogen.

 Key project information

-* About half of the water is returned to nature and can be used for irrigation, for example.
+* About half of the water will be returned to nature and can be used for irrigation, for example.

 Potential CO2 savings at the Schwechat refinery

-Construction of the plant is scheduled to begin in mid-2025, with commissioning planned for the fourth quarter of 2027.
+The plant is now under construction, with commissioning planned for the fourth quarter of 2027.
 The green hydrogen produced will be transported to the nearby Schwechat refinery via an underground pipeline.
-Based on internal calculations, the use of green hydrogen in the refinery could save ca. 150,000 metric tons of CO₂ per year – roughly equivalent to the annual consumption of 55,000 cars*
+Based on internal calculations, the use of green hydrogen in the refinery could save ca. 150,000 metric tons of CO2 per year – roughly equivalent to the annual consumption of 55,000 cars*

 *Based on an annual mileage of 20,000 kilometers per vehicle, diesel consumption of 5.3 liters per 100 kilometers, and CO₂ emissions of 2.617 kilograms per liter, the total emissions amount to 152,000 metric tons of CO₂